davidxddanny-lgtm/ma1805-mini-portfolio/ma1805 mini portfolio folder/04.media/README.md

-Short description of the project - Kept this one pretty similar to the example but changed the shape of the nose to represent pinocchio.
+Short description of the project - Used a jpg of a cat and had it fill out the screen by changing the values.